uhanicodes/uhanicodes.github.io/index.md

 After getting bit more handy with MySQL relational database, I wish to learn a NoSQL database like MongoDB.

-So far I used Pug as my templating engine.
-After learning raw client-side JavaScript, currently I am focused on _React_ and _Next_.
+Besides raw client-side JavaScript, I am familiar with _React_ and _Next_ frameworks.

 VSCode (with Vim) is my primary IDE and I use Postman to test my APIs.
 I use Git and GitHub for version control.
 Besides the Git basics, I am familiar with the _pull request_ workflow.

 # Productivity

 I use Trello to manage my tasks as so far I am working alone.
 I use Miro to create diagrams and for brainstorming ideas.

+# Portfolio projects

+I developed a [school management app](https://github.com/uhanicodes/react-school-mgmt) with React and Next.
+I am still improving it.